Mississippi revises demands on Favre in welfare lawsuit

 The volleyball facility was a pet project of Favre, and he pledged to lead fundraising efforts for it.
 Previous filings in the civil lawsuit show text message exchanges between Favre and others about directing money to the volleyball facility from a nonprofit organization that had Human Services contracts.
 But until Monday, the Human Services lawsuit had not sought to recoup money for the facility.

 Favre is a University of Southern Mississippi alumnus, and his daughter started playing volleyball at the Hattiesburg school in 2017.
-The volleyball facility was completed in late 2019.
+The volleyball facility, also called a wellness center, was completed in late 2019.

 The organization paid Favre for public speaking to help raise money for the volleyball facility, but the state auditor said Favre failed to make the speeches.
 The Department of Human Services court filing Monday said Favre “possibly recorded a single twenty-second radio advertisement” for that $1.1 million.